✨ Auto-detect (supports npm, yarn, pnpm, deno and bun)

 secureCompare(mac1, mac2); // true

-secureCompare(secret, mac2); // false
+secureCompare(expected, mac2); // false

-import { hexEncode, hexDecode } from "unsecure/utils";
+import { entropy } from "unsecure";

-Includes createSecureRandomGenerator, secureRandomNumber and secureShuffle.
+Includes createSecureRandomGenerator, secureRandomNumber, secureRandomBytes, secureShuffle, and randomJitter.

 import {